-The cave of San Mamiliano is a sacred place located on the Island of Montecristo in the Tuscan Archipelago.
-The island’s monastic vocation has its roots in the mid-fifth century and it is linked to the figure of St. Mamiliano, the bishop of Palermo.
+In the island, the cave of Saint Mamilian is a sacred place.
+As said before, the island’s monastic vocation has its roots in the fifth century and it is linked to the figure of St. Mamiliano, the bishop of Palermo.
 According to tradition, the saint came to the island with other monks in efforts to escape an attack by the Vandals.
 Along the slopes of Monte della Fortezza (where you can find the remains of a fort built by the Appiani population in the late fourteenth century), you’ll find the cave which is said to have been the abode of the holy hermit.
 According to devout legend, the saint killed a dragon there, using a cross as his shield.
 Inside, there are numerous votive offerings that bear witness to the pilgrimages of sailors and pilgrims throughout the centuries.

 ‘Lo Scoglio d’Africa’ or ‘Formica di Montecristo’ is a small island in the Tuscan Archipelago, which is situated in open waters between the Tyrrhenian Sea and the Channel of Corsica.
 It is to the west of the Island of Montecristo, south of Pianosa and east of Corsica.
 Administratively speaking, it belongs to the Municipality of Campo in Elba.
 Due to its size and geographical configuration, it can be considered an outcropping located in a shallow part of the sea.
 Geologically it belongs to a marine ridge linked to Pianosa Island and Capraia.